chartsql/chartsql-js/README.md

 # Overview

-{% hint style="info" %}
-ChartSQL.js is currently in development.
-Documentation is for feedback purposes.
-{% endhint %}

 ChartSQL.js is an open source library to chart SQL (or any table like data) seamlessly within any web application.

 We have designed ChartSQL.js to be the easiest to use JavaScript charting library available.